Regulations for marketing and trading of eggs, registration, egg marking and inspections, salmonella and egg quality.

 Great Britain Poultry Register

 If you keep more than 50 poultry of any kind - and of any mix - you must register separately with the Great Britain Poultry Register.
-For information on how to register and comply with legislation for keeping broiler chickens, laying hens and other poultry species, see Poultry farms: general regulations.
+For further information, see the guidance on registering poultry.

 Egg marking regulations